 Ewa must therefore apply for an S1 form (former 106 form) from her health insurance company before leaving.
 This gives her extended insurance cover and can be treated medically in Poland as if she had health insurance there.

 Before leaving, Ewa should also remember to apply to the health insurance company for approval to receive sickness benefit abroad.
 It is legally not clear whether EU citizens are obligated to do so.
 However, in order to avoid any difficulties and delays in payment, Ewa should submit the application with a reason.

-Without a residence in Germany, Ewa is not entitled to Unemployment benefit II (Arbeitslosengeld II).
+Without a residence in Germany, Ewa is not entitled to citizen’s benefit.
 This service cannot be transferred to another country.